SakariaIsse/painting/README.md

-# Python painting Application GUI
+# paint

-A simple painting App gui
+A simple python painting App gui that you can paint any color you want.
+And you can change background color.
+And you can save your paint

 ## Description